BGSTA9/Linear_Regression/README.md

 Characteristics

-Type: Regression Analysis
+Type: Regression Analysis.
-Linear Model: Assumes a linear relationship between the dependent and independent variables
+Linear Model: Assumes a linear relationship between the dependent and independent variables.
-Equation: $y = \beta_0 + \beta_1x$  for simple linear
+Equation: $y = \beta_0 + \beta_1x$  for simple linear.
 Assumptions:

 1. Linearity: The relationship between  x  and  y  is linear.